 About P&O Australia Pacific Aria

-P&O attracts all sorts: from party animals to peace seekers, divorcees to retirees, couples with kids, couples without kids, and groups of friends in their 20s, 30s, 40s and 50s.
-While the line's wild days are in the past, the focus remains firmly on fun, so passengers are looking to have a good time, whether it's by the pool, dancing in the Dome or critiquing the restaurants.
-During school holidays, the balance tips to families with children, although many of them are hidden away in the kids and teens clubs.
+P&O attracts all sorts: from party animals to peace-seekers, divorcees to retirees, couples with kids, couples without kids, and groups of friends in their 20s, 30s, 40s and 50s.
+While the line's wild days are in the past, the focus remains firmly on fun, so passengers are still looking to have a good time, whether it's by the pool, dancing in the Dome or critiquing the restaurants.
+During school holidays, the balance tips to families with children, although many of them are hidden away in the kids' clubs and teen clubs.
 P&O cruises are not marketed overseas, so the overwhelmingly predominant nationality is Australian, or at least Australian residents, followed by New Zealanders.

 P&O Australia Pacific Aria Dress Code

-P&O cruises always include at least one themed party (depending on your itinerary), such as Bianco, where everyone wears white, or the Gatsby night, when it's time to go back to the 1920s' fashions.
-Dressing up for these parties isn't compulsory, but it's part of the fun to get involved, and you'll be the odd one out if you don't join in.
-Passengers can easily skip the parties by avoiding the areas where they are held.
+P&O Cruises always include at least one themed party such as Bianco, where everyone wears white, or the Gatsby night, when it's time to go back to the 1920s' fashions.
+Dressing up for these parties isn't compulsory, but it's part of the fun to get involved.

 250,000+ people have entered their email